 Visas and Documents

-All foreign visiters (except citizens of Malta or Arab countries) must purchase a visa stamp at the Cairo airport for 15 USD.
-This single-entry visa is valid for 3 months.
-(If you are visiting the southern part of Sinai, arriving at the Taba border or the Sharm El Sheikh airport, visas are for free.)
+Excepting few Europeans and non-Europeans Countries that require pre-issued visa from the Egyptian Consulates - to be double-checked before traveling - all foreign visitors can purchase a visa stamp at Cairo airport for 25 USD valid for 3 months.
+If you are visiting the southern part of Sinai, arriving at the Taba border or at the Sharm El Sheikh airport, visas are for free.

 Islam is the predominant religion of Egypt.
 90 % of Egypt's population is Sunni.
 About 9 % are Coptic Christians.

 Egypt's currency is the Egyptian pound (LE).
-Money can be changed officially at American Express and Thomas Cook offices, foreign exchange bureaus and some larger hotels.
+Money can be changed officially at American Express and Thomas Cook offices, foreign exchange bureaus and some hotels.
 Major credit cards can be widely used to take money from ATM machines, for incidentals at hotels and on cruises, and for purchases in large cities and touristic areas.
-To facilitate currency exchange, use traveller's checks, Euros or US dollars.
+To facilitate currency exchange, carry Euro and US Dollars with you.
 As a general rule, banks are open from 9 am - 2 pm everyday except Friday, which is equivalent to our Sunday.
-So, pay attention, government offices will also be closed on Friday.
+Government offices are closed on Friday.

 Alexandria and the Northern Coast have a Mediterranean climate, while Cairo has a semi-arid climate and the south of Egypt has an arid climate (Luxor, Aswan, the Red Sea).

 The best months for visiting the country are November through February.
 The weather is agreeable throughout the country and ideal for taking a Lake Nasser or Nile cruise in order to visit the Pharaonic ruins.
 The days are sunny but not too hot, 15 - 25 C and the nights are cool.